Abbasid revolution: Legacy

-The Abbasid Revolution has been of great interest to both Western and Muslim historians.
+The Abbasid revolution has been of great interest to both Western and Muslim historians.
 According to State University of New York professor of sociology Saïd Amir Arjomand, analytical interpretations of the revolution are rare, with most discussions simply lining up behind either the Iranic or Arabic interpretation of events.
 Frequently, early European historians viewed the conflict solely as a non-Arab uprising against Arabs.
 Bernard Lewis, professor emeritus of Near Eastern Studies at Princeton University, points out that while the revolution has often been characterized as a Persian victory and Arab defeat, the caliph was still Arab, the language of administration was still Arabic and Arab nobility was not forced to give up its land holdings; rather, the Arabs were merely forced to share the fruits of the empire equally with other races.

+Professor Hamilton Gibb and Professor Lewis were among the first Orientalists to recognize the active role of the Arabs in the Abbasid Revolution.
+Gibb did not study the Abbasid Revolution directly, but in other writings he highlighted the importance of the Yemeni Arabs in the uprising.
+He rejected the idea of a popular Persian movement supporting Abu Muslim al-Khorasani and emphasized the non-ethnic character of the revolution, noting that the cities of Khurasan did not seize the opportunity of the revolution to rise up en masse against the Umayyads.
+On the contrary, historical sources show the opposite.
+He also argued that the significance of the Abbasid change lay in integrating the privileged Arabs into the wider Muslim community.
+Professor Lewis notes the role of the Arabs in Khorasan in the revolution, especially in his article on the Abbasids in the Encyclopedia of Islam, but these notes were brief and cautious.